 Staff and students are prohibited from shipping hazardous materials without proper training.
 Failure to comply with the hazmat shipping requirements may result in large criminal and civil fines and penalties.
 EHS personnel have received special training in shipping hazardous materials.
 Call EH&S for information and assistance in shipping hazardous materials or to inquire as to whether your material falls under these regulations.
-Training for some shipping, such as dry ice, is available through CITI.
-Contact EHS for registration information.
+Training for some shipping, such as dry ice, is available through CITI, but shipping any dangerous goods must first be approved by EH&S. Contact EH&S for registration information and additional information.